 You can see Xotic’s design process too, if you’re interested.
 From the input through C7 and R13, it’s 100% identical to a Tube Screamer with the tone control hard-wired at 9:00, except that the drive pot value has been doubled to 1M.
 In the Tube Screamer, R13 is followed by the output volume control and output buffer.
 In the BB Preamp, Xotic essentially cut the connection between R13 and the output volume and inserted two additional op-amp stages: a variable gain stage and a 2-band Baxandall EQ.
 Then from the EQ stage output, it returns to the standard Tube Screamer circuit for the volume control and output buffer.

 However, the cut-and-paste job was a bit clumsy.
 The variable-gain inverting opamp (IC2A) was added as a standalone circuit block without taking into account what came before it, and the end result is that it has a capacitor, resistor, variable resistor, resistor, and capacitor all in series between the two op-amps.
-Series resistors and capacitors can always collapse down to a single value; there is no difference between a single 11k resistor and a 1k and 10k resistor in series, so two of the five parts should have been eliminated.
+Series resistors and capacitors can always collapse down to a single value; there is no difference between a single 11k resistor and a 1k and 10k resistor in series.
+So the 1uF capacitor and one of the resistors should have been eliminated.

-But, you know what?
-I can critique the seemingly amateur design process all day long, but I’ve never invented a pedal as legendary as the BB Preamp, so it only goes so far.
-Redundant parts or not, the BB Preamp is a good design, and I understand reluctance to change what works in exchange for a few pennies’ worth of parts.
+That said… we can critique the seemingly amateur design process all day long, but we’ve never invented a pedal as legendary as the BB Preamp, so it only goes so far.
+Redundant parts or not, the BB Preamp is a good design, and there was probably a reluctance to change what works in exchange for a few pennies’ worth of parts.

 BB Preamp v1.5